|►||Faculty and Staff|

 |Commuter Services||UW Car Rental Services|

 The Korea Studies Program has no office space to offer, but can sponsor a limited number of visas, and provide for access to such University of Washington institutions as the library.
 In recent years demand has exceeded our capacity and we have had to limit the number we accept.
-Scholars who wish to apply for visiting status should provide us with (1) a CV, (2) an affidavit of support from their institution, and (3) a plan of study.
-Materials should be sent to:
+Scholars who wish to apply for visiting status should provide us with (1) a CV, (2) an affidavit of support from their institution, (3) a plan of study, and (4) a nonrefundable application fee of $200.
+Please note: Applications will not be reviewed until all required materials and the application fee have been received.

 Center for Korea Studies